OmkarSunilSurve/Project/README.md

 Julia :::

+Here the file name is Ebola Data.
+The data was collected from internet.
+A screenshot of the table is also attached so that we have the idea of the table we will be talking about during our analysis
-Here the file name is Ebola Data.The model is based on 1 year of available data.
+The model is based on 1 year of available data.
 File from which data is taken is present here with name EbolaVirus.csv .
 Plots are also present.
 Some Images of different plots are also attached like virus spread across various countries and model fitting .